Basoa

 hearts of the people.

-a savoury gruel known as Doon on this day and eat it together.
-In villages
+known as Doon on this day and eat it together.
+In villages which do not

-which do not celebrate Chaitrual, Bishu marks the beginning of the new
+celebrate Chaitrual, Bishu marks the beginning of the new year.
+On this

-year.
-On this day the gods are dressed up in special finery.
-The brass
+day the gods are dressed up in special finery.
+The brass masks of the

-masks of the gods are cleaned and polished.
-Every fourth year a festival
+gods are cleaned and polished.
+Every fourth year a festival called Bala

-called Bala is celebrated.
-On this day old weapons belonging to the deities
+is celebrated.
+On this day old weapons belonging to the deities are brought

-teams and play-act a mock battle.
-The winning team return to the
+a mock battle.
+The winning team return to the village singing and

 |